amplitude/amplitude-dev-center/docs/experiment/sdks/php-sdk.md

 ## Local evaluation

-Implements evaluating variants for a user via [local evaluation](../general/evaluation/local-evaluation.md).
-If you plan on using local evaluation, you should [understand the tradeoffs](../general/evaluation/local-evaluation.md#targeting-capabilities).
+Implements evaluation of variants for a user through [local evaluation](../general/evaluation/local-evaluation.md).
+If you plan to use local evaluation, you should [understand the tradeoffs](../general/evaluation/local-evaluation.md#targeting-capabilities).

 !!!note "Local Evaluation Mode"
-    The local evaluation client can only evaluation flags which are [set to local evaluation mode](../guides/create-local-evaluation-flag.md).
+    The local evaluation client can only evaluate flags which are [set to local evaluation mode](../guides/create-local-evaluation-flag.md).

 !!!tip "Quick Start"